WHAT IF THE VERSION OF SUCCESS YOU’VE BEEN CHASING…ISN’T EVEN YOURS?

 You’re allowed to want more.
 Or different.
 Or both.

-Redefining success doesn’t mean playing small or giving up on your goals.
+Redefining success doesn’t mean playing small or giving up on your dreams.

 It means checking in with yourself and asking: